Healthy Homes Assessment Avalon

 Heating Avalon

-Avalon rental properties should have a permanent source of heating that can heat the principal or the biggest living space to at least 18degC even on the coldest winter days.
-This is the recommended minimum indoor temperature recommended by the World Health Organisation for people’s physical well-being as well as their mental health.
+Avalon rental properties need to have a stable source of heat that can warm the living space to at least 18 degrees Celsius, even on the coldest winter days.
+This is the recommended minimum indoor temperature that is recommended by the World Health Organisation for people’s physical well-being and mental well-being.

-The heating source requirements to remain fixed (i.e. not portable) with at least 1.5 horsepower in capacity, and must meet the minimum required heating capacity for the main living space.
-The Heating Assessment Tool can be used to determine if the existing permanent heater(s) are adequate or if you’ll require to "top up" with an additional heater.
-Open fires as well as unflued combustion heaters, such as the portable LPG bottle heaters aren’t considered to be suitable heating options under The Healthy Homes Standard.
+The source of heating requirements to be fixed (i.e. not portable) and at least 1.5 horsepower in capacity and have the minimum required heating capacity in the living area.
+A Heating Assessment Tool could be used to check if the current permanent heater(s) are sufficient or whether you will need to "top-up" with an additional heater.
+Open fires and unflued combustion heaters, such as portable LPG bottle heaters are not considered acceptable heating options for Healthy Homes Standard.
+Healthy Homes Standard.

-If the heating you offer is an electric heater or heat source, then it must include an thermostat.
-This will help make the heating more reliable and efficient.
-In most homes, larger fixed heating equipment like heat pumps, wood burners, pellet burners or flued gas heaters are required.
-In some instances, such as small apartments, a smaller fixed electric heater may suffice.
+If the heating system you provide is an electric heater or heat pump it must be equipped with a thermostat.
+This makes the heating more uniform and efficient.
+For the majority of houses, bigger fixed heating devices such as wood burners, heat pumps pellet burners, flued gas heaters are necessary.
+In certain situations, like small apartment buildings the smaller fixed electric heater could be enough.

 Ventilation Avalon

-Each living space within a rental property must have at least one openable doors or windows to offer natural ventilation.
-Additionally, areas with high moisture areas like kitchens and bathrooms need to have an externally vented extractor to take moisture away.
+Each liveable space in a rental property has to have at least one openable doors or windows to offer natural airflow.
+Furthermore, moist areas such as kitchens and bathrooms must have a suitable venting fan outside to get rid of moisture.

-It is the ventilation standard is about recognising that the dry atmosphere is easier to heat, and that the property that is properly ventilated is less likely to be a victim of mould and damp.
+It is the ventilation quality is all about recognising the fact that dried air can be more easy to heat and heat, and an apartment that is well-ventilated is less likely to be a victim of damp and mould.

-Living rooms, bedrooms, kitchens, and dining areas are considered liveable areas.
-Connecting spaces like the hallway aren’t considered liveable and therefore do not need an opening door or window.
+Bedrooms, living rooms kitchens, and dining rooms are considered liveable spaces.
+Spaces that connect, such as the hallways are not liveable and therefore do not need an opening door or window.

-Each door, window or the skylight requirements to be able of opening to the outside while remaining set in an opening position to allow for fresh air circulation and ventilation.
+Each door, window or skylight requirements at least of opening to the outside, and stay fixed in an open position to allow the circulation of fresh air and ventilation.

 building ventilation inspections